-- Python 352 >= 3.4.0, plus development headers.
-Even though Python 3 is not the default Python version on most systems, it is usually available as an optional install. - OpenSSL $^{53} >= 1.0.0$, plus development headers. - libacl54 (which depends on libattr55), both plus development headers. - liblz456, plus development headers. - some Python dependencies, pip will automatically install them for you - optionally, the llfuse57 Python package is required if you wish to mount an archive as a FUSE filesystem.
-See setup.py about the version requirements. - optionally libb258.
-If it is not found a bundled implementation is used instead.
+- Python 3 >= 3.4.0, plus development headers.
+Even though Python 3 is not the default Python version on most systems, it is usually available as an optional install. - OpenSSL $^{55} >= 1.0.0$ , plus development headers. - libacl (which depends on libattr), both plus development headers. - We have bundled code of the following packages, but borg by default (see setup.py if you want to change that) prefers a shared library if it can be found on the system (lib + dev headers) at build time: